roboflow/inference/docs/quickstart/run_model_on_rtsp_webcam.md

 from inference.core.interfaces.stream.sinks import render_boxes

 pipeline = InferencePipeline.init(
-    model_id="rock-paper-scissors-sxsw/11",
-    video_reference=0,
-    on_prediction=render_boxes,
-)
-pipeline.start()
-pipeline.join()
+    model_id="rock-paper-scissors-sxsw/11", # Roboflow model to use
+    video_reference=0, # Path to video, Webcam stream id (int), or RTSP stream url on_prediction=render_boxes, # Function to run on each frame/prediction pair ) pipeline.start() pipeline.join()
 ```

 This code will run a model on frames from a webcam stream.
-To use RTSP, set the `source` value to an RTSP stream URL.
-To use video, set the `source` value to a video file path.
+To use RTSP, set the `video_reference` value to an RTSP stream URL.
+To use video, set the `video_reference` value to a video file path.

 Predictions are annotated using the `render_boxes` helper function.
 You can specify any function to process each prediction in the `on_prediction` parameter.

-Replace `rock-paper-scissors-sxsw/11` with the model ID associated with the mode you want to run.
+Replace `rock-paper-scissors-sxsw/11` with the model ID associated with the model you want to run.

 Then, run the Python script: